Stanley depth and the lcm-lattice: Labelings and lcm-closed sets

-for each $M \in \slat$.
-In particular, the ideal generated by $G$ is uniquely determined. \end{enumerate} \end{theorem} This theorem allows the very simple construction of ideals with a given lcm-semilattice.
-Moreover, considering the different possible maps $w: \lat \longrightarrow S$ one gets an overview over the class of all monomial ideals with a fixed lcm-semilattice.
+\end{theorem} This theorem allows the very simple construction of ideals with a given lcm-lattice.
+Indeed, for a given lattice $L$ one only needs to choose an admissible labeling.
+Moreover, considering the possible admissible labelings $w: L \to \Mon{S}$ one gets an overview over the class of all monomial ideals with a fixed lcm-lattice.